Truck mix Truck Tralier Truck Truck Truck JCB

 Benching: It refers to the bottom or inverted portion of the manhole which is constructed in cement mortar.
 The benching is usually constructed as a semicircular or a U-shape channel with sides sloping (1 in 6) towards it as shown in benching detail in the drawing.
 It facilitates the entry of sewage into the main sewer.
 Channel will ease the faculty of the manhole when the branch sewer meets with the main sewer having the same level.

-Side Walls: The side walls are constructed with bricks masonry, stone masonry or R.C.C.
+Side Walls: The side walls are constructed with brick masonry, stone masonry or R.C.C.
 The thickness of the R.C.C. walls is much less compared to masonry walls (brick and stone masonry) and is designed by the usual structure method of analysis.
 The wall shall be plastered with a 15mm thick layer of cement mortar with a ratio of 1:3, both on the inside and outside.
 Where there is a presence of sub-soil water, a richer cement mortar must be used to plaster for both masonry and plastering work.
 A radius of 7.5 cm shall be applied to all angles, and the inner surfaces that are rendered shall have a durable impermeable texture achieved using a steel trowel.

 The minimum thickness of the brick wall should be 225mm.
 However, the approximate thickness may be computed by using the empirical thumb rule: